-Background: This exchange, in April, 2010, between Marie Dennis and Katherine Marshall focuses on the different ways in which Ms. Dennis has engaged on issues of peace and justice in areas stretching from personal lifestyle to global issues.
+Background: This exchange in April 2010 between Marie Dennis and Katherine Marshall focuses on the different ways in which Ms. Dennis has engaged on issues of peace and justice in areas stretching from personal lifestyle to global issues.
 She discusses her own efforts to link her growing commitment to social justice to her family's lifestyle.
 Her role with the Maryknoll Global Concerns office brings to light many dimensions of women's roles as those who suffer in conflicts, especially at the grassroots level.
 She stresses the important roles that outsiders can play in accompanying women as they articulate their understanding of how they experience injustice, helping to give them an authentic voice.
-She describes the important work of Pax Christi (she is Co-President) as a network linking groups working on peace.
+She describes the important work of Pax Christi (she is co-president) as a network linking groups working on peace.
 The interview highlights the complex interconnections between the development of a thoughtful feminism, rooted in theology, as well as both local and global struggles to address injustice, inequality, and exclusion.
 Her aim is not only to counter the invisibility of women, but also to allow them to be who they are called to be.
-Women, in Ms. Dennis’s experience, have always played a central role in issues of peace-building, but rarely receive credit for their work.
+Women, in Ms. Dennis’s experience, have always played a central role in issues of peacebuilding but rarely receive credit for their work.
 Marie Dennis' humility, caring, and authenticity come through strongly in the conversation.

-I know you have travelled a unique and fascinating path, and that it has led you to focus on peace, on women, and on the contributions of spiritual motivation.
+I know you have traveled a unique and fascinating path, and that it has led you to focus on peace, on women, and on the contributions of spiritual motivation.
 Could you outline that briefly?

 The questions that the project addresses are fascinating and important; they are ones that have indeed interested me all my life.
 But my first question is: What do you mean by peace?
 What is peace?
 I tend to define peace very broadly.
 If peace is interpreted more narrowly, as specific conflict resolution or the diplomacy of peace, then I see myself less defined as a peacemaker than when it is looked at more broadly.
 I have been less involved in the conflict transformation and diplomacy side than in working for social justice.